PRINCIPALS WELCOME

 Tongala Primary School is located in the rural town of Tongala in Northern Victoria approximately 200km north of Melbourne.
 We have a currently have approximately 145 students from Foundation to Year 6.

-All enrolment enquiries can be directed to the school, or can send via the Contact tab on our Website.
+All enrolment enquiries can be directed to the school, or can sent via the Contact tab on our Website.
 Our enrolment enquiries align with departmental guidelines, and are available for families from the school office.
 Our Parent Payment policy can be found on the policies page of our school website.

 To manage student diversity we have a full time Student Wellbeing Officer, who works with students and their families.
 Students also take part in mindfulness daily and Community Circles, as well as being a School Wide Positive Behaviour school.
 Tongala Primary School is working with leading Educational Experts, Real Schools, to develop a culture of Restorative Practices.